braze-inc/braze-docs/_docs/_hidden/private_betas/recommendations.md

 2. For **Personalization Type**, select **Item Recommendation**.
 3. For **Item Recommendation Name**, select the recommendation you just created.
 4. For **Number of Predicted Items**, enter how many top products you'd like to be inserted.
 For example, you can display the top three most purchased items.
 5. For **Information to Display**, select which fields from the catalog should be included for each item.
-This information corresponds to the columns in your uploaded CSV file used to generate your catalog.
+The values for these fields for each item will be drawn from the catalog associated with this recommendation.
 6. Click the **Copy** icon and paste the Liquid wherever it needs to go in your message.

 [1]: {% image_buster /assets/img/item_recs_1.png %}